 (3) A detailed explanation of Self-Schedule criteria and validations performed by ERCOT is provided in Section 4.4.3, Self-Schedules.
 A QSE may submit and update Self-Schedules during the Adjustment Period.

 (4) A detailed explanation of Ancillary Service Trade criteria and validations performed by ERCOT is provided in Section 4.4.7.3, Ancillary Service Trades.
-A QSE may submit and update Ancillary Service Trades during the Adjustment Period and through the Operating Period for Settlement.
+A QSE may submit and update Ancillary Service Trades during the Adjustment Period.

 6.5.7.3.1 Determination of Real-Time On-Line Reliability Deployment Price Adder